 What is the spleen?

 The spleen is an organ in the upper left side of the tummy (abdomen).
 It helps to protect against infections.
 As blood passes through the spleen, special cells kill germs (bacteria) that may be present.
-See the separate leaflet called The Spleen for more details about what the spleen does.
+See the separate leaflet called Spleen Pain for more details about what the spleen does.

 Your spleen may be removed (splenectomy) for various reasons.
 For example, because of an illness that affects the spleen, or if it is damaged by an injury.
 Also, the spleen may not work well in some diseases - for example, sickle cell disease, thalassaemia, hereditary spherocytosis and lymphomas.